JerrickLiu/PersonalWebsite/_projects/GradCAM.md

 order: 2
 ---

-Through using supervised learning, I was able to train CNNs to classify 18 different classes of military vehicles.
+Through using supervised learning, I was able to train a convolutional neural network to classify 18 different classes of military vehicles.
-I also used GradCAM, an explainable AI technique used to visualize where the
+I also used [GradCAM](https://arxiv.org/abs/1610.02391), an explainable AI technique used to visualize where the
 CNN is looking at in an image.
 Below, I ran the GradCAM code on an image of myself!
 Pretty cool!